 P&O Cruises Purchases New Ships

-P&O Cruises is the largest cruise operator in Australia, but in order to serve demand, the company decided to purchase two new ships, increasing its Australian fleet to five.
+P&O Cruises is the largest cruise operator in Australia, but in order to serve the demand, the company decided to purchase two new ships, increasing its Australian fleet to five.
 However, the ships weren’t exactly new.
 They were built in 1993 and 1994 for Holland America, which transferred them to P&O Cruises in November 2015.
 On November 25, the ships were officially christened in Sydney by Kate Ritchie as the Pacific Aria and Pacific Eden.

 Because the ships were built more than 20 years ago, they were in need of remodelling, and P&O Cruises hired Fredrik Johansson, art director for Design of Sweden, to complete the job.
 Executives at P&O told Johansson that they had the vision to make the Pacific Aria and Pacific Eden more intimate and private, like upscale, boutique hotels, rather than keep them as formal as they had been with Holland America.

 Johansson believes that older ships retained their designs much longer than the designs stayed in style, giving them an old and weathered feel.
 He aims to keep the cruise ships fresh by updating the style every few years.